ovr/swagger-assert-helper/README.md

 This library bring support for:

-- Asserting Swagger Response Scheme to HttpResponse
+- Asserting HTTP Response with Swagger Response Scheme
-- Making HttpRequest by Swagger Path
+- Making HTTP Request by Swagger Path

 # LICENSE